Insider Selling: SEA (NYSE:SE) COO Sells 10,000 Shares of Stock

 - On Wednesday, April 22nd, Gang Ye sold 10,000 shares of SEA stock.
 The shares were sold at an average price of $85.99, for a total value of $859,900.00.

-SEA (NYSE:SE - Get Free Report) last announced its quarterly earnings data on Tuesday, May 12th.
-The Internet company based in Singapore reported $0.67 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.75 by ($0.08).
-SEA had a net margin of 6.41% and a return on equity of 14.79%.
-The company had revenue of $7.10 billion for the quarter, compared to the consensus estimate of $6.46 billion.
-During the same period last year, the business posted $0.65 earnings per share.
-The firm's quarterly revenue was up 46.6% compared to the same quarter last year.
-On average, equities analysts anticipate that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current year.
+SEA (NYSE:SE - Get Free Report) last issued its earnings results on Tuesday, May 12th.
+The Internet company based in Singapore reported $0.67 EPS for the quarter, missing the consensus estimate of $0.75 by ($0.08).
+The firm had revenue of $7.10 billion during the quarter, compared to analyst estimates of $6.46 billion.
+SEA had a return on equity of 14.12% and a net margin of 6.41%.SEA's revenue was up 46.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.65 EPS.
+Sell-side analysts expect that Sea Limited Sponsored ADR will post 3.39 earnings per share for the current fiscal year.

+A number of hedge funds and other institutional investors have recently modified their holdings of the company.
+Venturi Wealth Management LLC raised its stake in shares of SEA by 1.9% in the 4th quarter.
+Venturi Wealth Management LLC now owns 5,208 shares of the Internet company based in Singapore's stock worth $664,000 after buying an additional 98 shares in the last quarter.
+Belpointe Asset Management LLC raised its stake in shares of SEA by 1.8% in the 3rd quarter.
+Belpointe Asset Management LLC now owns 5,779 shares of the Internet company based in Singapore's stock worth $1,033,000 after buying an additional 103 shares in the last quarter.
+Rothschild Investment LLC raised its stake in shares of SEA by 114.0% in the 3rd quarter.
+Rothschild Investment LLC now owns 199 shares of the Internet company based in Singapore's stock worth $36,000 after buying an additional 106 shares in the last quarter.
+Cloud Capital Management LLC raised its stake in shares of SEA by 8.0% in the 4th quarter.
+Cloud Capital Management LLC now owns 2,005 shares of the Internet company based in Singapore's stock worth $255,000 after buying an additional 148 shares in the last quarter.
+Finally, SlateStone Wealth LLC raised its stake in shares of SEA by 0.5% in the 4th quarter.
+SlateStone Wealth LLC now owns 31,098 shares of the Internet company based in Singapore's stock worth $3,967,000 after buying an additional 150 shares in the last quarter.
+Institutional investors own 59.53% of the company's stock.

 Here are the key news stories impacting SEA this week:

-Several analysts recently issued reports on the company.
-Jefferies Financial Group reissued a "buy" rating on shares of SEA in a research note on Tuesday.
-TD Cowen raised their target price on SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research note on Wednesday.
-Sanford C. Bernstein cut their target price on SEA from $170.00 to $150.00 and set an "outperform" rating on the stock in a research note on Wednesday, March 4th.
-Morgan Stanley set a $121.00 target price on SEA and gave the stock an "overweight" rating in a research note on Friday, March 13th.
-Finally, Barclays reissued an "overweight" rating on shares of SEA in a research note on Thursday.
-One investment analyst has rated the stock with a Strong Buy rating, ten have assigned a Buy rating, three have given a Hold rating and one has assigned a Sell rating to the company's stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of "Moderate Buy" and a consensus target price of $158.66.
+Several research analysts have recently commented on the company.
+TD Cowen lifted their target price on SEA from $100.00 to $108.00 and gave the stock a "hold" rating in a research report on Wednesday, May 13th.
+Morgan Stanley set a $121.00 price target on SEA and gave the stock an "overweight" rating in a report on Friday, March 13th.
+Sanford C. Bernstein cut their price target on SEA from $170.00 to $150.00 and set an "outperform" rating on the stock in a report on Wednesday, March 4th.
+Bank of America reissued a "buy" rating and issued a $125.00 price target on shares of SEA in a report on Monday, March 9th.
+Finally, Jefferies Financial Group reissued a "buy" rating on shares of SEA in a report on Tuesday, May 12th.
+One research analyst has rated the stock with a Strong Buy rating, ten have issued a Buy rating, three have issued a Hold rating and one has assigned a Sell rating to the company.
+According to data from MarketBeat, the company presently has an average rating of "Moderate Buy" and a consensus price target of $158.41.

 (Get Free Report